 How to get more women into blue-collar jobs

 It is a fact that women and men are different when it comes to their work expectations.
 While women are attracted by learning opportunities or good company culture and value flexible work hours, men are often attracted by career opportunities or higher salaries.
-These findings sound a bit stereotype, but research still proves this.
+These findings sound a bit stereotypical, but research still proves this.
 Knowing this is important for blue-collar managers worldwide when it comes to the talent shortage.
 The industry can’t afford to ignore the female workforce any longer.

 Traditionally, blue-collar work was tough work.
 But automation has brought some enhancements, which makes the job easier for everyone.
 Industries like logistics and warehousing suffer a lot from high seasonality and employee turnover and can offer many jobs that can be easily done by male and female employees.
 Unfortunately, the situation is still that women do not take those jobs as often as men do.
 How can you change this for your company to not run out of candidates?